The goal: get the

 pip3 install --target=/home/transang/my-python-packages awscli

 The command successfully finished in the PC3.
 Yet the PC1 and PC2.
-There was following error
+There was the following error

 Exception: Traceback (most recent call last): File "/usr/lib/python3/dist-packages/pip/basecommand.py", line 215, in main status = self.run(options, args) File "/usr/lib/python3/dist-packages/pip/commands/install.py", line 360, in run prefix=options.prefix_path, File "/usr/lib/python3/dist-packages/pip/req/req_set.py", line 784, in install **kwargs File "/usr/lib/python3/dist-packages/pip/req/req_install.py", line 851, in install self.move_wheel_files(self.source_dir, root=root, prefix=prefix) File "/usr/lib/python3/dist-packages/pip/req/req_install.py", line 1064, in move_wheel_files isolated=self.isolated, File "/usr/lib/python3/dist-packages/pip/wheel.py", line 247, in move_wheel_files prefix=prefix, File "/usr/lib/python3/dist-packages/pip/locations.py", line 153, in distutils_scheme i.finalize_options() File "/usr/lib/python3.6/distutils/command/install.py", line 274, in finalize_options raise DistutilsOptionError("can't combine user with prefix, " distutils.errors.DistutilsOptionError: can't combine user with prefix, exec_prefix/home, or install_(plat)base